The #1 Most Underrated Quality in an Entrepreneur

 Sam Parr

-yeah and there is a few critiques which is like according to the world happiness report bhutan is like average like it's like not kicking ass but but like you know I don't know if that's a measure matter of like different ways of measuring things like that because happiness is like a way like it's kind of hard to measure happiness is it like that fleeting moment that you feel in like the 30 seconds after you've eaten a good meal or is it like I feel contentment whatever but I thought it was cool for three reasons 1 the king just said some shit and it hit and he ran with it like
+Yeah, and there are a few critiques.
+According to the **World Happiness Report**, *Bhutan* is, like, average — it's not kicking ass.
+But, you know, I don't know if that's a matter of different ways of measuring things, because happiness is... it's kind of hard to measure.
+Is it that fleeting moment you feel in the 30 seconds after you've eaten a good meal, or is it a deeper sense of contentment?
+Whatever.
+I thought it was cool for three reasons.
+One: "the king just said some shit, and it hit, and he ran with it."

 Shaan Puri